ef-tech/laravel-ddd-scaffold/README.md

 - Separate business logic from the default Laravel `app/` directory
 - Organize code into domain-specific modules
-- Generate standardized components like UseCases, DTOs, Domain Models, Value Objects, and Repositories
+- Generate standardized components like UseCases, DTOs, Entitys, Value Objects, and Repositories
 - Maintain a consistent project structure across your team

 By adopting DDD principles, your Laravel applications become more maintainable, testable, and scalable as they grow in